 Sometimes, a home’s existing electrical system needs a little help to handle the new charger.
 If you live in an older home, you might have a 100-amp electrical panel, which may not be sufficient to support the added load of a Level 2 charger alongside your other appliances.
 In this case, you may need to upgrade your panel to 150 or 200 amps.
 This is a more significant project that will add to the overall cost, but it’s a crucial step for safety and for future-proofing your home’s electrical capacity.

-Local Permit and Inspection Fees
+Accounting for Permits and Inspection Fees

 To ensure your installation is safe and up to code, a permit from your local municipality is usually required.
 Permit fees are typically modest, often around $20, but this can vary depending on where you live in Southeastern Pennsylvania.
 The permit process also involves an inspection after the work is complete to verify that everything was installed correctly.
 A professional contractor will handle all the paperwork and scheduling for permits and inspections, making the process seamless for you.
 This is a standard part of any professional residential electrical project.